How to Execute Failed Test Cases in TestNG

 Create a Selenium Project

-1. Click on Java Build path on the left navigation pane.
+1. Click on Java Build Path in the left navigation pane.

-3. Click on the Add External JARs and Select the Selenium-standalone jar file
+3. Click Add External JARs and select the Selenium standalone JAR file.

 Create a Selenium Project

-After this step, all the errors will be removed automatically.
-If not then place the mouse over the code which is showing errors and import all necessary classes and interfaces.
+After this step, all errors will be removed automatically.
+If any remain, hover over the error-marked code and import the necessary classes and interfaces.
+For @Test errors, hover and select Add TestNG Library.

 Create a Selenium Project